 Tudo Bem Portuguese has free online language learning games like Whack- a-Word, Hangman, Wordsearch, and Memory

 Learn Portuguese has 9 games designed to teach Portuguese vocabulary and conversation skills.
 You can download the first lesson for free and if you like it you can upgrade to access all 50 lessons and 40+ hours of content.

 Gus on the Go: Portuguese for Kids helps kids learn basic vocabulary concepts with interactive visual and auditory lessons on numbers, colors, shapes, and more.
 Each lesson review unlocks a vocabulary game that reinforces what your child has learned.

 Portuguese for Children contains over 400 commonly used Portuguese words including colors, numbers, food drink and animals, all illustrated and professionally recorded by a native Brazilian (Portuguese) speaker.

 If you are a parent who is looking for resources to help teach your kids Portuguese you may have run into the problem of only being able to find materials for Brazilian rather than European Portuguese (as spoken in Portugal).

 This can be a frustrating experience, especially if you buy a book or a video only to find out that it isn’t what you wanted.
 So in our quest to try to find the best teaching tools for kids, we have come up with what we hope is a definitive list of DVDs, books, apps and websites that you can use to help your kids learn (European) Portuguese.

-If you are looking for a fun website for kids try Disney’s Portugal Site it has games and clips of shows and movies with favourite Disney characters.
+If you are looking for a fun website for kids, try Disney’s Portugal Site it has games and clips of shows and movies with favorite Disney characters.